xapian/xapian-docsprint/howtos/synonyms.rst

 	  synonym table be stemmed).
 Also mention Query.OP_SYNONYM, and how that relates to synonym expansion.

-.. todo:: Check if there is existing documentation which can be used as a
-          skeleton for this.
+.. todo:: Start from synonyms.rst.